Audit-It-in/Audit-it/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for the Xpertly CA Platform.
+This directory contains utility scripts for the Audit-it CA Platform.

 ## Available Scripts